diaosiji/CRUI/README.md

 ## Training Models

 For every category we trained a cGAN model, and test the generation capacity of the architecture under the evaluation metric.
 The training tips are simple, we put our datasets in the right place and followed the [pix2pix training and test tips](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/docs/tips.md).
-Then we got 11 trained models, these models are right in the /pytorch-CycleGAN-and-pix2pix/checkpoints/catalogue.
+Then we got 11 trained models, these models are right in the ```/pytorch-CycleGAN-and-pix2pix/checkpoints/``` catalogue.

 ## Evaluation